-Optimize Your Content Accordingly
+4) Optimize Your Content

-For every single post that you write, infographic you design, or video you create, you should have one specific goal in mind for it.
-That way, you can optimize the living daylights out of that post.
+For every single post that you write, infographic that you design or video that you create, you should have one specific goal in mind for it.
+That makes it much more efficient to optimize the living daylights out of that post.

 Specific actions you can take to optimize posts based on your specific goals include:

 - Sales: Mention products in your posts and include a link towards the end of them with a strong call to action (CTA) urging them to go check it out.